“It seemed like an hour or longer, probably not or it would have been getting light out, but at some point I went back in…”

 “Did they kill her?”

 “No,” the tears emptied from his eyes, spilling down, weaving through his facial hair.
-He knew what happened.
+He knew what happened, even if he didn’t want to remember until now.

 I again tightened my grip on his arm.
 “I won’t let you fall.
 I’ve got you.”